 The proposed turbines for East Anglia 1 (North) and East Anglia 2 will be the tallest turbines worldwide and 3 enormous substations are planned in the countryside beside the village of Friston.
 7 kms of cables being installed underground causing enormous disruption to the countryside including parts of the Suffolk Coast and Heaths AONB.

-We are campaigning for an offshore ringmain to be installed to take the power from all the offshore wind production around the East Anglian coast in a strategic planned way rather than allowing the the adhoc carving up of the countryside to continue.
+We have campaigned for an offshore ringmain to be installed to take the power from all the offshore wind production around the East Anglian coast in a strategic planned way rather than allowing the the adhoc carving up of the countryside to continue.

-SPS sits on the Expert Topic Group for heritage and has consistently made strong representations at each stage of the projects.
+SPS sat on the Expert Topic Group for heritage and consistently made strong representations at each stage of the projects prior to the DCO submission.

 On 27 January Therese Coffey MP submitted a formal objection to the projects calling for them to be refused due to their harmful impact on the countryside, habitats, heritage assets, local resident amenity and tourism.
 Read her letter here.